-Mr. Kaplan is currently the Vice-Chair of the Securities Law Opinions subcommittee of the Federal Regulation of Securities Committee (FRSCM) of the American Bar Association and a member of the FRSCM and the FRSCM Disclosure Effectiveness Working Group.
+Mr. Kaplan is currently a member of the Securities Regulation Committee of the Bar of the City of New York.
+Mr. Kaplan served as the Vice-Chair of the Securities Law Opinions subcommittee of the Federal Regulation of Securities Committee (FRSCM) of the American Bar Association from 2017–2022 and was a member of the FRSCM and the FRSCM Disclosure Effectiveness Working Group.
 Mr. Kaplan has also served as a member of several committees of the New York State Bar Association (NYSBA) Business Law Section, including the Executive Committee, the Insurance Law Committee and the Securities Regulation Committee.
-From 2010 to 2011, he was Chairman of the Insurance Law Committee of the Business Law Section of the NYSBA, and from 2010 to 2012 he was a member of the Financial Reporting Committee of the Association of the Bar of the City of New York.
-Mr. Kaplan was a member of the NYSBA Diversity Mentors Council in 2013 and is an accredited attorney with the U.S. Department of Veterans Affairs.
+From 2010 to 2011, he was Chairman of the Insurance Law Committee of the Business Law Section of the NYSBA, and from 2010 to 2012, he was a member of the Financial Reporting Committee of the Association of the Bar of the City of New York.
+Mr. Kaplan was a member of the Board of Directors of The Bronx Defenders from 2019 to 2021, was a member of the NYSBA Diversity Mentors Council in 2013 and is an accredited attorney with the U.S. Department of Veterans Affairs.

 Mr. Kaplan was selected as a David Rockefeller Fellow for the Class of 2015–2016 by the Partnership for New York City.

 Mr. Kaplan joined Debevoise in 1996 and became a partner in 2005.
 He was resident in the London office from 1999 to 2001.
-Mr. Kaplan received his J.D. from Columbia University School of Law in 1996 where he was a Stone Scholar.
+Mr. Kaplan received his J.D. from Columbia University School of Law in 1996, where he was a Stone Scholar.
 He received his B.A. with honors from Colgate University in 1993.